 For one, and to be entirely frank, I find this complaint to be rooted in ego: “I finished 20th in Production, and my percentage is comparable to the revolver guy in 10th!
 How unfair!”
 This is not a problem with the system, or with Revolver—it’s a problem with you.
 Do you care about how your raw score stacks up against Open or PCC?
 If no, then why do you care how your percentages stack up against Revolver?
 Divisions are not directly comparable in raw hit factors or stage times, but they’re also not directly comparable in per-division match percentages and placements.
 That’s one of the best things about this sport: it’s like automotive endurance racing.
 Multiple divisions get to compete on the same track, speak the same language, and see each other perform, even if they aren’t scoring themselves directly against each other.

 The other assertion backing this line of argument—that it’s easier to climb the ladder to the top of Revolver because there are fewer competitors—I consider unlikely.
 There’s a video floating around of Michael Poggie, reigning revolver champion in the post-Miculek years, putting about a 1.3-second reload on the clock.
 I urge you to try to hit that mark, or even to get under 1.56.
 Now do it on the move.
+Now do it every time.

 Suffice it to say, it’s not easy to match the top dogs.
-If you look at the odds of me winning a Revolver national championship and compare it to the odds of me winning, say, Production7, they’re similar, and they’re both long shots.
+If you look at the odds of me winning a Revolver national championship and compare it to the odds of me winning, say, Production7, they’re similar, and they’re both long shots8.

 Of course, you can always prove me wrong.
 Strap on your wheelgun and climb the ladder!
 If it’s easier than your semi-auto division of choice, it shouldn’t take you very long, right?